uriel1998/agaetr/README.md

-social media accounts that support content warnings and sensitive image markers (like Mastodon) you can configure if images are "sensitive" by default, whether the posts from `agaetr` are marked with content warning by default, and what strings (in the post title or tag) will *always* trigger the content warning.
+social media accounts that support content warnings and sensitive image markers (like Mastodon) you can configure if images are "sensitive" by default, whether the posts from `agaetr` are marked with content warning by default, and what strings (in the post title or tags) will *always* trigger the content warning.

 If you need ideas for what tags/terms make good content warnings, the file